-No. Advocates for Animals is strongly opposed to the inclusion of the option for producers to stock up to a maximum of 42kg/m2.
-Indeed, we are very disappointed that Defra has chosen not to give serious consideration to the question of whether the option for producers to stock up to a maximum of 39kg/m2 should be provided.
+No. Advocates for Animals is strongly opposed to the inclusion of the option for producers to stock at levels above 33kg/m2.
 Whilst it is welcome that the new Regulations will place legal limits on stocking density for the first time, we believe that the densities permitted by the EU Directive are much too high.
 In line with the recommendations of the EU Scientific Committee on Animal Health and Welfare (SCAHAW, 2000), we believe that the maximum stocking density should be set at 25kg/m2, with an allowance for up to 30kg/m2 for units that have good environmental control systems and are able to maintain key welfare indicators within acceptable limits.